infracost/infracost-azure-devops/README.md

 1. In the Azure DevOps Marketplace, Add the [Terraform installer task](https://marketplace.visualstudio.com/items?itemName=ms-devlabs.custom-terraform-tasks) to your organization by clicking 'Get it free', selecting your organization and clicking Install.
 If you do not have permission to install the task, you can submit a request to your organization's admin who will get emailed the details of the request.
 2. Repeat step 1 for the [Infracost tasks](https://marketplace.visualstudio.com/items?itemName=Infracost.infracost-tasks).
 3. Retrieve your Infracost API key by running `infracost configure get api_key`.
+We recommend using your same API key in all environments.
 If you don't have one, [download Infracost](https://www.infracost.io/docs/#quick-start) and run `infracost register` to get a free API key.
 4. If you are using an Azure Repos repositories follow the [Azure Repos quick start](#azure-repos-quick-start).
 Currently this only supports Git repositories.
 5. If you are using a GitHub repository follow the [GitHub Repos quick start](#github-repos-quick-start)